 Guidelines for Effectively Requesting Accommodation for Notetaking Services

 Notetaking services are academic accommodations approved by Disability Resources for Students (DRS) to provide access to course lectures for students whose documented disability affects their ability to take notes.
 Students eligible to request notetaking services may also be eligible to record class audio and/or obtain copies of displayed lecture materials; such as PowerPoint slides and prepared lecture exhibits or handouts.
 The notes and lecture materials provided are not meant to be a replacement for a student’s own notes (unless a student is unable, due to the effects of a disability, to take any notes at all) or as a substitute for class attendance (see Taking Your Own Notes and Class Absences below).
+Students requesting and/or using these services should review the responsibilities listed below.

 There are times when notetaking services may not be a reasonable accommodation based on the course format(s) or course environment.
 If this is a concern, DRS will partner with the course faculty and student to evaluate this on a course-by-course basis.